Table of contents

 Having clarity about what you set out to achieve will help you remain focused.

 Data preparation starts with bringing all data generated through various sources—external or internal—to one place where it can be accessed and analyzed.

 Combining the relevant data is achieved by data integration and ingestion.

-Data residing in disparate sources is brought together, cleansed for errors, formatted in a standardized manner, and transformed to provide a complete picture.
+Data residing in disparate sources is brought together, cleansed for errors, formatted in a standardised manner, and transformed to provide a complete picture.

 Data discovery step #3: Data analysis and developing insights

 Integrated, cleansed data sets the stage for data analysis.
-At this stage, data is analyzed to interpret patterns and uncover hidden insights.
+At this stage, data is analysed to interpret patterns and uncover hidden insights.

 The analysis largely depends on the objective identified in step 1.

 The entire analysis and the insights extracted are shared across business users in visual forms – dashboards, graphs, charts, maps, etc.